 - In a microwave proof bowl, place peeled bananas and cover with plastic wrap.
 Microwave for 2-3 minutes until bananas have released their juices.
 Place bananas in a strainer over a small saucepan and let juices drain into pan.
 After 5-7 minutes, you will have about 1/2 cup of juice.
 If you have more than 1/2 cup, omit the molasses.
 Press with a spoon or spatula to help the fruit release more juice.
 Remove strained bananas and set aside for mashing.
 Cook banana liquid over medium heat until reduced to 1/4 cup- about 5 minutes.
 Take bananas from strainer and mash well.

-- In another bowl, mix together mashed bananas, banana liquid, butter, eggs, brown sugar, molasses* (omit if you have nore than 1/2 cup of banana juice/syrup) and vanilla.
+- In another bowl, mix together mashed bananas, banana liquid, butter, eggs, brown sugar, molasses* (omit if you have more than 1/2 cup of banana juice/syrup) and vanilla paste or extract.

 - Combine banana mixture into flour mixture.
 Do not over mix.
 A few streaks of flour are okay.
 Fold in walnuts.
 Pour batter into prepared loaf pan.
 Garnish with ripe bananas slices (see my photos) and sprinkle sugar on top.